University Health and Counseling Services (UHCS)

 Notice of Privacy Practices

-The Privacy Rules allow UHCS to use or disclose your protected health information without your specific permission only under certain conditions or circumstances.
+Medical Record Law allows UHCS to use or disclose your health information without your specific permission only under certain conditions or circumstances.
 Following are descriptions of those conditions and circumstances.

-- Payment UHCS may use and disclose your protected health information to your insurance company or other third parties as required for you to obtain reimbursement for claims you may file to recover costs of care at UHCS.
+- Payment: UHCS may use and disclose your health information to your insurance company or other third parties as required for you to obtain reimbursement for claims you may file to recover costs of care at UHCS.

-- Health Care Operations UHCS may use and disclose your protected health information within UHCS for operations purposes i.e., your record may be reviewed internally for the purpose of improving services to all UWW students.
+- Health Care Operations: UHCS may use and disclose your health information within UHCS for operations purposes i.e., your record may be reviewed internally for the purpose of improving services to all UWW students.
 These reviews include, among other things:

 - Quality assessment and improvement activities;